-- 1. Tanks must be center-mounted, either within or as part of the fuselage.
+1. Tanks must be center-mounted, either within or as part of the fuselage.
 No wing-mounted, "nurse" or auxiliary, or feeder tanks will be accepted.
-Agricultural aircraft adapted to the air tanker role must have tank release openings modified for the firefighting configuration. - 2.
-Loading range must be well within the Center of Gravity (CG) limits of the operating limitations.
+Agricultural aircraft adapted to the air tanker role must have tank release openings modified for the firefighting configuration.

+- 2. Loading range must be well within the Center of Gravity (CG) limits of the operating limitations.
 Tank openings to be of such configuration that a single drop of entire load or multiple drops of the load necessary to assure clean dumping without gurgling, dragging, or possible collapsing of the tanks.
-Tanks will be provided with bottom loading 3-inch Cam-lock fittings, with 3-inch feed line, located at the low point of the tank, as far rear on the fuselage as practical and permitting loading from either side if possible.
-In addition, the tanks will be constructed to allow "top loading" whenever necessary.
-The liquid dumping discharge gate controls will be located within the pilot compartment in such a position that their operation will not distract from the necessary pilot duties during the "dropping runs."
+Tanks shall be provided with bottom loading 3-inchCam-lock fittings, with 3-inch feed line, located at the low point of the tank, as far rear on the fuselage as practical and permitting loading from either side if possible.
+In addition, the tanks shall be constructed so as to allow "top loading" whenever necessary.
+The liquid dumping discharge gate controls shall be located within the pilot compartment in such a position that their operation will not distract from the necessary pilot duties during the "dropping runs."
 Multi-engine and 800 plus gallon aircraft must have at least two (2) drops per load capability. - 3.
-All tank doors will be operated hydraulically or pneumatically and will be closeable in flight. - 4.
+All tank doors shall be operated hydraulically or pneumatically and shall be closeable in flight. - 4.
 All tanks must have a positive emergency method for door opening independent of the normal operating system, and within easy reach of the pilot. - 5.
 All mechanisms for operating the tank doors must be installed in accordance with the Federal Aviation Regulations. - 6.
 Door opening mechanism must have a demonstrated history of reliable operation. - 7.
 Tanks will be filled with water and tested for leaks when the airplane is taxied and flown.
 Excessive leaking will not be permitted. - 8.
-All tank doors must open and be capable of releasing the full content of the tank/hopper in less than 6 (six) seconds by using the normal dump handle in a single, one-step operation. - 4.5 AIRCREW QUALIFICATIONS Qualifications of pilots will be as follows: - (A) PILOT QUALIFICATION RECORD CARD A current USDAFS or USDOI-AM Interagency Pilot Qualification Card issued by a USDA/USDOI pilot inspector with a Level I Endorsement.
+All tank doors must open and be capable of releasing the full content of the tank/hopper in less than 6 (six) seconds by using the normal dump handle in a single, one-step operation. - 4.5 AIRCREW QUALIFICATIONS Qualifications of pilots shall be as follows: - (A) PILOT QUALIFICATION RECORD CARD: A current USDAFS or USDOI-AM Interagency Pilot Qualification Card issued by a USDA/USDOI pilot inspector with a Level I Endorsement. - (B) GENERAL - 1.
+Possess FAA Commercial (with airplane instrument rating) or ATP certificate. - 2.
+Valid FAA medical certificate (second class minimum) throughout the contract guaranteed period issued under the provisions of 14 CFR Part 67. - 3.
+Class and type ratings required by the FAA to fly the assigned aircraft.